What is Counselling?

 When the goal is to improve the quality of a romantic relationship or life-partnership, couples therapy is an option.
 This gives opportunity for both partners to describe their experience of the relationship to an impartial third-party who can assist in uncovering underlying issues and help improve communication.
 The couples therapist helps partners diffuse negative interaction cycles, discover unmet needs, and begin working as a team to fulfill these needs.
 Counsellors with a Masters Degree in Marriage and Family Therapy (MA-MFT) or who are Registered Marriage and Family Therapists (RMFTs) have specialized training in helping couples work through relationship issues.

-Negative interaction cycles are also experienced with parents or children, in which case it may be helpful to initiate family therapy.
-This is when one or more family members are brought in to see whether underlying issues can be discovered and talked through.
+Parents and children also experience negative interaction cycles, in which case it may be helpful to initiate family therapy to find a more productive way of communicating.
+Family counselling involves one or more family members who meet with the counsellor together to see whether underlying issues can be discovered and talked through.
+A therapist who is trained in Family Therapy can spot communication patterns that limit conflict resolution and help family members find new ways to express needs and wants.
 Again, it can be helpful to have an unrelated third-party who is trained to assess the family system for sources of the problem and help family members work as teammates to find solutions.

 Online and Telephone Counselling